Explain how task orientation and ego orientation reflect different motivational approaches in sport. (4 marks)

 Sample Answer

-- Task orientation reflects intrinsic motivation where athletes focus on skill mastery, personal improvement and the process of learning, leading to sustained effort regardless of competitive outcomes.
+- Task orientation reflects intrinsic motivation where athletes focus on skill mastery and personal improvement, which leads to sustained effort regardless of competitive outcomes.

-- Task-oriented athletes evaluate their performance against personal standards and previous achievements, maintaining motivation through visible improvement rather than competitive ranking.
+- This approach results in athletes evaluating their performance against personal standards and previous achievements, maintaining motivation through visible improvement rather than competitive ranking.

-- Ego-oriented athletes tend to select competitions where success is guaranteed when confidence is low but may avoid valuable development opportunities that risk failure, limiting their long-term growth potential.
+- Therefore, ego-oriented athletes tend to select competitions where success is guaranteed when confidence is low, limiting their long-term growth potential because they prioritise outcomes over skill development.

 Show Worked Solution